Lighting 101 - A Beginner's Lighting Kit

 Note: If you do not yet have a flash, for a long list of reasons explained here, I recommend the current model LumoPro LP180 Quad-sync speedlight.
 It is less than half the cost of the Nikon and Canon flagship flashes, twice the guarantee and, frankly, a better flash.

 So that was a lot of gear talk to throw at you.
 Sorry.
-But we just wanted to get you started off on the right foot, with the basic equipment and not spending more than you needed to.
+But we just wanted to get you started off on the right foot, with the basic equipment.
+And most important: not spending more than you needed to.

 While we wait for the new toys to arrive, let's start learning about them—and how to use them...